-I have been to a lot of places in the Philippines but is always very happy being back home.
+I have been to a lot of places in the Philippines but am always very happy going back home.
 This is of course a natural thing; “away is good, but home is best”.
-This old truth applies of course also for me, but there is a lot more into it than that.
+This old truth applies to me, but there is a lot more to it than that.

 Davao has become a safe and clean city and is also known as a secure place when it comes to natural disasters like earthquakes and typhoons.
 We are located south of the typhoon belt and many are moving here from all over the Philippines in hope of a more stable life.

 In a more developed society, ordinary citizens don’t have to take the burden of arming themselves and go to war against the criminals.
 But in our society, this happens.
-The vigilante groups here call themselves, “Servants of the people”.
-Media calls them, Death Squads, and as long as they strictly target dangerous criminals, these cases are difficult to solve.
+The vigilante groups here call themselves “servants of the people”.
+The media calls them “death squads”, and as long as they strictly target dangerous criminals, these cases are difficult to solve.

 It’s a question about security but at the same time a democratic problem, and a very difficult moral dilemma.
-But I know that I would not have liked to live in the murder capital of my country (which Davao was during the 80s).
-I hope that our law system as soon as possible will be able to handle justice within the framework of the law.
-But for the moment, it’s probably the silent sympathy for the Death Squads that have made the city safe.
+I know that I would not have liked to live in the murder capital of my country (which Davao was during the 80s).
+I hope that our law system will be able to handle justice within the framework of the law.
+For the moment, it’s probably the silent sympathy for the Death Squads that have made the city safe.

 Well, back to why I love Davao.
 The honesty here is remarkable.
 Take, for instance, the taxi drivers who will put on the meter automatically without any fuss, and also give you the exact change always.
 Some years ago, I forgot a very expensive projector in a taxi and I just had to go to their office and get it back.
 The reward money I offered was not even accepted.
-And a month ago, I forgot my Smartphone on the toilet in a Mall.
-I had no back up for all my contacts and was in despair.
-But I got the phone back shortly after.
-It was handed over by a customer to a security guard who handled the case correctly.
+And a month ago, I forgot my Smartphone in the toilet of a Mall.
+I had no backup for all my contacts and was in despair, but I got the phone back shortly after.
+It was handed over by a customer to a security guard who handled the situation correctly.

-White sand beaches with crystal clear waters are just minutes away and Mount Apo, the highest mountain in the Philippines rises majestically behind the city.
-The people are warm, accommodating, and generous and our city slogan is; “Life is here”.
+White sand beaches with crystal clear waters are just minutes away and Mount Apo, the highest mountain in the Philippines, rises majestically behind the city.
+The people are warm, accommodating, generous and our city slogan is: “Life is Here”.
 So why don’t you come and take part in it for a short or longer period?
-You are very welcome to a safe city with great visions for a prosperous future.
+You are very welcome in a safe city with great visions for a prosperous future.